 Participants in the mattress and pillow industries compete primarily on price, quality, brand name recognition, product availability and product performance.
-Our premium mattresses compete with a number of different types of mattress alternatives, including standard innerspring mattresses, other foam mattresses, waterbeds, futons, air beds and other air-supported mattresses.
+Our premium mattresses compete with a number of different types of mattress alternatives, including standard innerspring mattresses, visco-elastic and other foam mattresses, waterbeds, futons, air beds and other air-supported mattresses.
 These alternative products are sold through a variety of channels, including furniture stores, specialty bedding stores, department stores, mass merchants, wholesale clubs, telemarketing programs, television infomercials and catalogs.

-Many of our competitors have greater financial, marketing and manufacturing resources and better brand name recognition than our brand, and sell their products through broader and more established distribution channels.
-In addition, we believe that a number of companies now offer foam mattress products similar to our visco-elastic foam mattresses and pillows.
-These competitors or other mattress manufacturers may aggressively pursue the visco-elastic foam mattress market.
+Our largest competitors have significant financial, marketing and manufacturing resources and better brand name recognition than our brand, and sell their products through broader and more established distribution channels.
+In addition, we believe that a number of companies offer foam mattress products similar to our visco-elastic mattresses and pillows.
+These competitors or other mattress manufacturers may aggressively pursue the visco-elastic mattress market.
 Any such competition by established manufacturers or new entrants into the market could impair our business, financial condition and operating results by causing our products to lose market share.
 In addition, should any of our competitors reduce prices on premium mattress products, we may be required to implement price reductions in order to remain competitive, which could significantly impair our liquidity and profitability.
-The pillow industry is characterized by a large number of competitors, none of which is dominant, but many of which have greater resources than us and greater brand name recognition for their products than us.
+The pillow industry is characterized by a large number of competitors, none of which is dominant, but many of which have greater resources than us and better brand name recognition than our brand.